danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 ```

 Yay!
 We have executed the script by calling `execlineb` directly.
-Though this could be a little cumbersome, expecially when we need to add arguments to `execlineb` call.
+Though this could be a little cumbersome, expecially when we need to add arguments to the `execlineb` call.
-Indeed, shebangs are often choosed for simplicity.
+Indeed, shebangs are often chosen for simplicity.

 Using your editor of choice, open `ls_home` and add the following as first line: